Configuring Cloud-to-Cloud Transformation

 - Cluster: Validates the queries that are transformed by the LeapLogic Core transformation engine.

-- In LeapFusion, select the preferred Base and Helper models to convert queries that require augmented transformation and validate them for accuracy and optimal performance.
+- In AI Augmentation, select the preferred Transformation and Review models to convert queries that require augmented transformation and validate them for accuracy and optimal performance.

-- Base Model: Select the preferred base model to convert queries that are not handled by the default LeapLogic Core transformation engine to the target equivalent.
-The Base Model supports both offline (LeapLogic) and online (Amazon Bedrock) modes of transformation.
+- Transformation Model: Select the preferred Transformation model to convert queries that are not handled by the default LeapLogic Core transformation engine to the target equivalent.
+The Transformation Model supports both Open-Source AI models (LeapLogic) and Enterprise AI models (Amazon Bedrock such as Claude, Nova, etc.) models for transformation.
 By default, the system enables online mode (Amazon Bedrock) and disables offline mode (LeapLogic).
-To enable the offline modes (LeapLogic) such as Embark, Energize, Intercept, and Velocity, as a prerequisite you need to provide EC2 instance connection details and a prompt file (.txt) on the Add New Sources and Targets page (Governance > Intelligence Modernization > Custom/ Source/ Target > Add New Sources and Targets).
+To enable the Open-Source AI models (LeapLogic), such as Llama 8B, 4-bit quantized Model (Ollama), Llama 8B, 16-bit quantized Model (Ollama), Code Llama 34B, GPTQ 4-bit quantized Model (Hugging Face), and OpenOrca 7B, GPTQ 4-bit quantized Model (Hugging Face), as a prerequisite you need to provide EC2 instance connection details and a prompt file (.txt) on the Add New Sources and Targets page, in addition to the source and target configuration (Governance > Intelligence Modernization > Custom/ Source/ Target > Add New Sources and Targets).

 To view the detailed steps for providing EC2 instance connection details and the prompt file, click here.

-- Intercept: To convert large-sized SQLs and procedural code.
+- Code Llama 34B, GPTQ 4-bit quantized Model (Hugging Face): To convert large-sized SQLs and procedural code.

-- The first helper model (same as the base model) validates the queries transformed by the base model.
-If any queries are incorrect, the Helper model suggests the correct queries.
+- The first Review model validates the queries transformed by the LeapLogic Core engine and the Transformer model.
+If any queries are identified as incorrectly transformed, it suggests updated queries.

-- Then, the corrected queries are passed to the next Helper model, which validates them and suggests corrections if required.
+- The updated queries are then passed to the next Review model, which validates them and suggests corrections, if required.

-- This process continues through all configured Helper Models until the queries are validated successfully.
+- This process continues through all configured Review models until the queries are successfully validated, and the optimized queries are generated.

 This validation process ensures higher accuracy, better performance, and more efficient transformation.

-To access this intelligent modernization feature (LeapFusion), ensure that your account has the manager and llexpress_executor roles.
+To access this intelligent modernization feature (AI Augmentation), ensure that your account has the manager and llexpress_executor roles.

 To view the detailed steps for assigning manager and llexpress_executor roles to your account, click here.